Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-In $G_{26}$ choice of different exemplars nor the inverses for any type produce new orbits.
-The middle convolution data for this group can be found in Table \ref{G_{26} Nice 3-Tuples}.
-Further, all three orbits from Type A are distinct, as are all three orbits from Type B. When comparing with Tykhyy's classification, there was only one orbit (from Type B) that we could not find an exact match for.
-We listed the closest match, which seemed to be Orbit 5 in \cite{Tyk} and distinguish the differing coordinate with an asterisk.
+In $G_{26}$ neither the choice of different exemplars nor the inverses for any type produce new orbits.
+The middle convolution data for this group can be found in Table~\ref{G_{26} Nice 3-Tuples}.
+Further, all three orbits from type A are distinct, as are all three orbits from type B. When comparing with Tykhyy's classification, there were two orbit (from type B) that we could not find an exact match for.
+We listed the closest match, distinguishing the differing coordinate with an asterisk.
+Note that both cases agree with orbit 5 in \cite[Table 1]{Tyk} when the formulas are read modulo 2 and up to sign, as Tykhyy intended.